alxp12/golangcode-site/content/posts/2019-12-08-foreach-loops.md

 meta_image: 2019/foreach.png
 ---

-The foreach keyword itself does not exist within Go, instead the `for` loop can be adapted to work in the same maner.
+The foreach keyword itself does not exist within Go, instead the `for` loop can be adapted to work in the same manner.
 The difference however, is by using the `range` keyword and a for loop together.
 Like foreach loops in many other languages you have the choice of using the slices' key or value within the loop.

 **Example 1)**